 Pytris is a clone of the classic tetromino puzzle game Tetris.
 I built this game because my previous attempt at making a Tetris clone was incomplete.
-For this attempt, I’ve written an engine to be as performant as Python will allow me to, barring the usage of any JIT compilation techniques.
+For this attempt, I’ve written an engine to be as performant as Python will allow, barring the usage of any JIT compilation techniques.

 I’ve achieved this by utilizing Pygame’s built-in sprite type, DirtySprite